 Why is it called Deadman Pass?

-Tucked away in the Blue Mountains, Interstate 84, which closely follows the Trail on the southern slope is also notorious for treacherous conditions, especially in winter, because of the steep double hair-pin downgrades.
+Tucked away in the Blue Mountains, Interstate 84 is also notorious for treacherous conditions, especially in winter, because of the steep double hair-pin downgrades.
 The name, "Deadman's Pass", was the result of an accident during the Bannock War when a teamster driving a wagon through the pass was killed by renegade Indians from the nearby Indian agency.
 The Interstate runs along the same area as the original Oregon Trail.